Stack (abstract data type): Backtracking

+Another important application of stacks is backtracking.
+An illustration of this is the simple example of finding the correct path in a maze that contains a series of points, a starting point, several paths and a destination.
+If random paths must be chosen, then after following an incorrect path, there must be a method by which to return to the beginning of that path.
+This can be achieved through the use of stacks, as a last correct point can be pushed onto the stack, and popped from the stack in case of an incorrect path.

 The prototypical example of a backtracking algorithm is depth-first search, which finds all vertices of a graph that can be reached from a specified starting vertex.
 Other applications of backtracking involve searching through spaces that represent potential solutions to an optimization problem.
 Branch and bound is a technique for performing such backtracking searches without exhaustively searching all of the potential solutions in such a space.

 Compile-time memory management

 A number of programming languages are stack-oriented, meaning they define most basic operations (adding two numbers, printing a character) as taking their arguments from the stack, and placing any return values back on the stack.
 For example, PostScript has a return stack and an operand stack, and also has a graphics state stack and a dictionary stack.
 Many virtual machines are also stack-oriented, including the p-code machine and the Java Virtual Machine.

 Almost all calling conventions—the ways in which subroutines receive their parameters and return results—use a special stack (the "call stack") to hold information about procedure/function calling and nesting in order to switch to the context of the called function and restore to the caller function when the calling finishes.
 The functions follow a runtime protocol between caller and callee to save arguments and return value on the stack.
 Stacks are an important way of supporting nested or recursive function calls.
 This type of stack is used implicitly by the compiler to support CALL and RETURN statements (or their equivalents) and is not manipulated directly by the programmer.

 Some programming languages use the stack to store data that is local to a procedure.
 Space for local data items is allocated from the stack when the procedure is entered, and is deallocated when the procedure exits.
 The C programming language is typically implemented in this way.
 Using the same stack for both data and procedure calls has important security implications (see below) of which a programmer must be aware in order to avoid introducing serious security bugs into a program.